Some exercises are more effective than others if your goal is to burn fat, especially if you want to burn it fast.

 - Here's where you press!
 Breathe steadily as you extend your arms and keep your butt glued to the bench.

 Done properly, the bench press activates every major muscle group in your body.
-You should even feel it in your legs, though your upper-body is going to get the majority of the burn.
+You should even feel it in your legs, through your upper-body is going to get the majority of the burn.
 This is a great exercise to build upper-body strength while increasing muscle mass and lowering your body fat %.

 Want to strengthen your back, torch your core, and increase overall muscle mass?
 The deadlift is the secret weapon your gym routine's been looking for.
 Here's how to perform this move properly: